openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Entropy \newline

-**Description:** This boon allows the target to steal the very lifeforce of their foes.. \newline
+**Description:** This boon allows the target to steal the very lifeforce of their foes. \newline

 **Effect:** While this boon persists, the target heals half (round up) of the damage they inflict with each attack.
 If an attack damages multiple foes, the target of this boon heals based on the total damage inflicted against all foes.